Multidisciplinary K12 Urologic Research Career Development Program

 Applications, Eligibility, and Letter of Intent

 Scholars should have no more than five years of postdoctoral research experience and not more than ten years should have elapsed since receiving the terminal doctoral degree.
 Mid-career and senior faculty are not eligible.
 Scholars must be a US citizen or have a valid green card.
 Applicants from underrepresented racial or ethnic groups, or from a disadvantaged background as defined by NIH’s NOT-OD-20-031, are encouraged to apply.
-Applicants can be associated with any department and should be pursuing a research career related to benign urology.

 Research areas supported by this initiative must be related to the mission of the NIDDK.
 Areas of interest may include, but are not limited to, the following: